-Braille Institute’s award-winning Johnny Mercer Children’s Choir offers free music instruction and performance opportunities for children ages 8-18 from Los Angeles and Orange County who are blind or visually impaired.
-The program is designed to promote independence and self-esteem through musical performance.
+Braille Institute’s award-winning Johnny Mercer Youth Choir offers free music instruction and performance opportunities to children and teens ages 8-18 from southern California who are blind or visually impaired.
+The program is designed to promote independence, self-esteem, and comradery through music-based education and performance.

 The Children’s Choir has performed through Southern California, at venues including Knott’s Berry Farm, The Aquarium of the Pacific, The Richard Nixon Presidential Library, Segerstrom Center for the Performing Arts – Samueli Theater, South Coast Plaza, The Beverly Hills Hotel, Irvine Barclays Theater, Whittier Centre Theatre, and many more!